Chip-Biscuit/Madagascar-Resolution-Fix-PC/README.md

 link to the fix for windows 11:

 https://github.com/kcat/dsoal/releases

-# Instructions
-Go to releases and download the latest MadagascarResolutionFix. zip, extract the contents into your game folder next to the Madagascar.exe file and you are good to go!
-You can edit the Resolution you wish to use in the Fix.ini file.

 Watch the official tutorial here - the tutorial is at 4 mins 49 seconds into the video.
 Madagascar PC Resolution Widescreen Fix